lfcuser/lfcuser/README.md

 ## Hi there 👋

 - 💻 I’m Backend Developer
-- 🌱 I’m currently learning golang and clang
+- 🌱 I’m currently learning golang
 - ⚡ Fun fact: The oldest and strongest technology is Natural Intelligence (NI).
 This technology has shown outstanding results in learning and problem-solving throughout all of history.
 Everyone possesses it.
 NI is lazy.
 It created artificial intelligence (AI) to delegate work and do nothing.
 When NI does nothing, it quickly becomes stupid.

 ## 🛠️ Tech Stack